Genivia/ugrep/README.md

                   as -g !GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \  to  quote  a wildcard or backslash character literally.
 When GLOB contains a `/',  full  pathnames  are  matched.
 Otherwise basenames  are  matched.
-Note that --exclude patterns take prior- ity over --include patterns.
+When GLOB ends with a `/', directories are excluded as if --exclude-dir is specified.
+Otherwise  files are  excluded.
+Note that --exclude patterns take priority over --include patterns.
 GLOB should  be  quoted  to  prevent  shell globbing.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive